 Landscape views during Train Ride to Araku Valley

 Watch out for some beautiful landscape of the hills and Araku valley.

 APTDC runs a Rail cum Road package that takes you on Araku Valley train and brings you back by bus after covering major attractions.
-They even serve you breakfast and tea in the train.
-While a guide gives you the tit bits on the train and the region.
+They even serve you breakfast and tea on the train.
+While a guide gives you the titbits on the train and the region.
 You have the option to come back the next day too…

 As and when the train halts for the passage of goods trains carrying coal, the Samosa vendors make some brisk business.

-Recommend you to read following Places to visit in Araku Valley.
+Recommend you to read following travel blog on places to visit in Araku Valley.

 - Bamboo Chicken.

 - Araku Coffee Chocolates.